dangerous-tac0s/pm3_documentation/chips/NTAG.md

 #### NDEF/Data Sharing

-*I2C NDEF Capactiy: It's actually longer but there are no readily available applications that can use the rest of the available memory.
+*I2C NDEF Capactiy: It's actually larger but there are no readily available applications that can use the rest of the available memory.

 #### Cloning Notes
 These can only be cloned to a flexUG4.